b-thi/FuncNN/cran-comments.md

 There were no ERRORs, WARNINGs or NOTEs.

 ## Other Relevant Information
 This is the first submission of this package to CRAN.
-For this reason, we have tentatively included instructions on how to install the package from CRAN in our README, which have been commented out
+For this reason, we have tentatively included instructions on how to install the package from CRAN in our README, which have been commented out.